byxor/nfa-bot/README.md

 #### Ping pong

 If you say "Ping!", the bot will say "Pong!".
 This is purely an experimental feature to get some of the architecture set up.

+#### Tetris

+If you say "tetris", the bot will say "Boom, tetris for <username>!".
+This is just a meme that will be switched off when the real bot is deployed.

+#### THUG Pro Plus

+If you say "!thugproplus", the bot will give you a download link for the latest version of the mod.